PeterRK/simple-abtest/README-EN.md

 ### Online Allocation

 Your application sends requests to `engine` and receives the matched configuration and tags.
-The verification page in the admin console uses the same path, so it has the same propagation delay.
+The Traffic Check page in the admin console uses the same path, so it has the same propagation delay.

 ```http
 POST /